 My approach is ‘client centred’ which means that counselling will be tailored to your specific needs so that we use a style and type of counselling which suits you and your particular issue and at a pace which feels right for you.

-I have qualifications and experience in both Cognitive Behavioural Therapy and Humanistic/ Person-Centred Therapy and will use either or both depending on your needs and preferences and whichever I feel would work best; this will always be explained to you.
+I am experienced in using a range of therapies and, depending on your needs, preferences and particular issues, will use whichever I feel would work best for you; this will always be explained to you.

 Types of problems: